thruthesky/easy_packages/easy_post/README.md

 # Youtube

-- if you crate a post with a category of `youtube` the post will generate a youtube information base on the `youtubeUrl` field .
+- If you create a post with a category of `youtube` the post will generate a youtube information base on the `youtubeUrl` field .

 ```dart
 PostService.instance.showEditScreen(category: 'youtube');